What is parenting?

 Authoritative parents understand the importance of preschool enrollement to reputable schools that nurture a kid’s growth.

-Children brought up using this method grow up to be happy and successful; they are also likely to make great decisions on their own.
+Children of authoritative parents grow up to be happy and successful; they are also likely to make great decisions on their own.

 Here are hints that you may be a permissive parent;